 Some of your core muscles, in particular your pelvic floor and transverse abdominis (TA) are involved in labor.
 Having those muscles be as strong and flexible as possible during labor while greatly ease your baby’s entry into the world and you’ll be grateful for that.

-But what about strengthening the pelvic floor after baby?
+But what about strengthening the pelvic floor during pregnancy and after?
 The pelvic floor is a group of muscles that act as a sling to the bottom of your core.
 As you can see in the image below, the pelvic floor muscles stabilize the joints around the pelvis.

 Pregnancy, childbirth and decreasing estrogen weaken these muscles.
 BUT these muscle fibers can be trained!
 Like any muscle group, you have to specifically target these muscles.
 You wouldn’t swim to train for a marathon right?
 So let’s find the correct muscles to train.

 A study published in the American Journal of Obstetrics and Gynecology found that moms who’d had a c-section were less likely to do pelvic floor exercises, probably because they didn’t push the baby out with the pelvic floor.
 But it’s pregnancy itself that affects the pelvic floor, so pelvic floor exercises are a must for every moms.
 It’s important to note core stability is a key component of pelvic and core health.
 You can find all of the core stability and pelvic floor exercises in the Prenatal & Postnatal Exercise Guide.